 Staying in a small island will give you the chance to visit plenty of beaches: you can choose the hustle and bustle of Chaweng Beach, the lively yet chilled atmosphere of Lamai Beach, the tropical beach paradise of Maenam and you can also visit Bophut’s Fisherman's Village with its timeless charm.

-Among experiences you can choose are also private beach picnics, sunset dinners on boat, or sailing and snorkeling boat tours in the Ang Thong Marine National Park.
+Among experiences you can choose are also private beach picnics, sunset dinners along the shoreline and boat tours in the Mu Ko Ang Thong Marine National Park.

 Why choose Nausdream